Django Unchained: Historical inaccuracies

 Writing in The New Yorker, William Jelani Cobb observed that Tarantino's occasional historical elasticity sometimes worked to the film's advantage.
 "There are moments," Cobb wrote, "where this convex history works brilliantly, like when Tarantino depicts the Ku Klux Klan a decade prior to its actual formation in order to thoroughly ridicule its members' veiled racism."
-However, Tarantino holds that the masked marauders depicted in the film were not the KKK, but a group known as "The Regulators".
+Tarantino holds that the masked marauders depicted in the film were not the KKK, but a group known as "The Regulators".
 They were depicted as spiritual forebears of the later post-civil war KKK and not as the actual KKK.

 On the matter of historical accuracy, Christopher Caldwell wrote in the Financial Times: "Of course, we must not mistake a feature film for a public television documentary", pointing out that the film should be treated as entertainment, not as a historical account of the period it is set in.
 "Django uses slavery the way a pornographic film might use a nurses' convention: as a pretext for what is really meant to entertain us.
 What is really meant to entertain us in Django is violence."
 Richard Brody, however, wrote in The New Yorker that Tarantino's "vision of slavery's monstrosity is historically accurate....
 Tarantino rightly depicts slavery as no mere administrative ownership but a grievous and monstrous infliction of cruelty."